Tornado3P9/otp/README.md

        otp -d decrypted.txt

 Options:
-  -e, --encrypt <encrypt>            Encrypt the data file (plain otp)
+  -e, --encrypt <encrypt>            Encrypt the file data (plain otp)
-      --ewp-chacha20 <ewp-chacha20>  Encrypt the data file with a passphrase --ewp-argon2 <ewp-argon2>      Encrypt the data file with a passphrase -d, --decrypt <decrypt>            Decrypt the cipher file (plain otp) --dwp-chacha20 <dwp-chacha20>  Decrypt the cipher file with a passphrase --dwp-argon2 <dwp-argon2>      Decrypt the cipher file with a passphrase -h, --help                         Print help
+      --ewp-chacha20 <ewp-chacha20>  Encrypt .. with a passphrase
+      --ewp-argon2 <ewp-argon2>      Encrypt .. with a passphrase
+      --ewp-aes256 <ewp-aes256>      Encrypt .. with a passphrase and AES-256-CBC (openssl)
+  -d, --decrypt <decrypt>            Decrypt the cipher file (plain otp)
+      --dwp-chacha20 <dwp-chacha20>  Decrypt .. with a passphrase
+      --dwp-argon2 <dwp-argon2>      Decrypt .. with a passphrase
+      --dwp-aes256 <dwp-aes256>      Decrypt .. with a passphrase and AES-256-CBC (openssl)
+  -h, --help                         Print help
   -V, --version                      Print version
 ```